Your day-by-day itinerary

 Strolling Through San Jose

 Costa Rica’s capital might not be top of your family’s must-do list, but the city has its Latin charms and is a pleasant place to start your journey through the country.
-You’ll be transferred to a comfy hotel with a pool where you can recharge your batteries and set out to explore the city.
+You’ll be transferred to a comfy hotel with pool just outside of the city centre, where you can recharge your batteries and set out to explore the city at your own pace.
 Whether you’re travelling by hire car or transfers, we’ll have made all the arrangements for you and you’ll also meet with our local partners who’ll be there to support you throughout your trip.

 Footsteps on the Arenal Volcano